ajmal017/futuresbacktest.github.io/_posts/2018-12-17-backtesting-futures-101.md

 There are several ways to do it, depending on what we want to see.
 If we just want to see the absolute price of let's say WTI crude oil front contracts (the closest expiring) over time, as a proxy of spot price, we can paste settlement prices of all front contracts one after another.
 It does not however reflect the P&L resulting from holding a long position on such contract over the same timeframe and it can actually be far from it.
 The problem is that the price jump when switching from an expiring contract to the next is not P&L.

 To get a more accurate view of what would an investor actually see when holding a position on this contract over the same time period, we need to compute daily returns for each contract, stitch the returns of all successive front contracts and cumulate them over the chosen period[^1] to compute the total P&L of this position.

+Here is an example of such price adjustement on futures contract on Mexican Peso (MXP):

+{% include chart.html collection="blog-201812-futures-101" key="mxp" id="mxp-chart" compare="true" logscale="false" version="1" %}

+Because short term interest rates in peso were higher that their USD counterpart, the equity value of long position on MXP during this period actually increased (net gain) while the spot exchange rate would indicate a 50% loss if not adjusted.

 When retrieving futures contract time series on FuturesBacktest, roll adjustment is enabled by default, thus it simulates the P&L resulting from holding a long position over time.
 You can also disable roll adjustment, if you are looking for actual past prices.